 ″The worst thing for me was the urinary incontinence.
 Admittedly much worse in my second pregnancy than the first but still an issue.
 Not being to cough or laugh let alone jump/run without wetting yourself a bit!
 Not fun!″

-This was the bane of my pregnancy.
+One of the most common pregnancy problems and one that was the bane of mine.
 I would literally carry the largest bottle of Gaviscon in my bag at work and glug at it throughout the day!
 I gave up on dosage rates and using a spoon- when you are in that much pain you just want it to go away.
 I wish I had known about this symptom and I really wished that people would stop telling me that it was because I must have been having a baby with a lot of hair… damn old wives’ tales!

 ″Nobody told me about the heartburn how painful it is and annoying every night before bed when you get it makes me want to cry.″